 Another important function of data analysis gathered by the monitoring system is the image correlation process and microscopic images of the resulting product.
 This feature should be included to online process control as future help guide, and identification of undesirable phenomena.
 This analysis is focused on the entire around the wire.
 This function is used for some of the horizontal levels (profiles).
 Analysis of the entire image area would require complex algorithms and longer processing time.
-The records on selected position were analyzed in horizontal lines - 1 mm below the wire and 1 mm above the string.
-In these lines is a profile evaluated image brightness and plotting.
-Each process is thus described by a set of profile graphs.
-The advantage of this interpretation against images is the fact that this data can be easy to precisely quantify and compare.

-Fig. 11 Results of brightness analysis 2mm above and below the wire - marked with solid line.
-There is seen jets statistical behavior under different voltage and for various polymer concentrations.
+Fig. 9 Results of brightness analysis 2mm above and below the wire - marked with solid line.
+Statistical behavior of jets under different voltage and for various polymer concentration.